-couble information is available in this regard.
-The actual distribution of tokens can be tracked (https://solscan.io/token/2qEHjDLDLbuBgRYvsxhc5D6uDWAivNFZGan56P1tpump#hold cus).
-Investors must be aware that a public address cannot necessarily be assigned to a single person or other entity.
+The actual distribution of tokens be on-chain: can traced https://solscan.io/token/2zMMhcVQEXDtdE6vsFS7S7D5oUodf|HE8vd1gnBouauv#holder s.
+The investor must be aware that a public address cannot necessarily be assigned to a single person or other entity why the economic justification and thus possible future actions cannot be determined.